-This distinction leads to differing perspectives between the two.
+The difference between hospice and palliative care leads to differing perspectives.
 Depending on the prognosis, the goal of palliative care is lessening the pain the patient feels while waiting for a cure.
 Even in the case of incurable but non-terminal illnesses, the hope is still to see the patient getting better in the future.

 With hospice care, the goal is to make the patient feel more comfortable as they wait out their last days.
 That sense of inevitability leads to a greater emphasis on helping them stay connected and interacting with their families during these days.
 Additionally, there is a greater need to support the family in accepting their eventual passing.

 The Services Offered By Hospice Care

 As noted above, hospice care provides a similar set of services to that of palliative care.
 But in addition to these, it has certain services specifically for dealing with eventual death.
 There are also ones to help the family after death.